pacany-zakazali/mixer/README.md

  - As minimum three independent outputs, dedicated volume regulator for every (one master, one booth, one recording)
  - No balanced\unbalanced outputs, because there is home mixer.
  - Knobs will be from https://store.djtechtools.com/products/chroma-caps-knobs-and-faders
+ - CUE buttons on every channel
+ - Minimum two output for phones, with regulated output.

  # Inspired
  1. https://www.olx.pl/oferta/wzmacniacz-sluchawkowy-mikser-cyfrowy-jamhub-tourbus-CID751-IDu77EX.html#